Inclusive Eating Disorder Specialist Certification

 Monthly payment plans available | Online and self-paced learning

 • 45 hours of video learning and 871 page Manual PDF that’s easy to navigate.
-Includes interactive activities, quizzes, and self-reflection prompts.
+Includes interactive activities, quizzes, and self-reflection prompts

-• Join our online IEDS Directory
+• Join our online IEDS Directory and access our online Supervisor Directory for supervision and consultation

 • Get ongoing post-certification support via our free online peer consultation community

-• Antiracist, inclusive, evidence-based, and trauma-informed
+• Antiracist, inclusive, evidence-based, and trauma-informed, with a robust medical section

 • Created for therapists, dietitians, and coaches